gaps-closure/emu/design-notes.md

     * Bookends style
     * Specific guard functions supported on device
     * Software topology and mappings – names of executables and which node they will run on
-9. From the JSON generate IMN + scripting for GAPS scenario
+9. From the configuration generate IMN + scripting for GAPS scenario
-    * Read in JSON file
+    * Read in configuration file
     * Instantiate CORE nodes, do the necessary internal plumbing (for either BITW or Bookends style), and deploy application
     * Instantiate QEMU nodes and do needed plumbing
     * Manage GAPS components (application, gpsd, TA1 device emulation)